What is COVID-19?

 We are screening ALL calls and asking patients who may be at risk for exposure to COVID-19 to self-isolate and contact their local Public Health Unit for further advice if they have respiratory symptoms.
 These patients will NOT be allowed to attend at the Clinic for any reason as we are not equipped to protect the safety of our physicians, staff and other patients.

-Life Labs services at the St. Lawrence Medical Clinic have been CLOSED until at least April 6th.
-A decision to re-open lab services will depend on recommendations from various Public Health agencies in the coming days.
+Life Labs services at the St. Lawrence Medical Clinic have been CLOSED until further notice.
+A decision to re-open lab services will depend on recommendations from various Public Health agencies.
 Patients who need lab work done urgently and have not traveled or been exposed to a case of COVID-19 are requested to attend Life Labs in Cornwall or Brockville or Gamma Dynacare in Winchester.